The human supply chain behind AI, and why runtime enforcement is the missing layer

 TL;DRThree AI coding assistants, same task, all three imported deprecated libraries, one pulled a known RCE vulnerability, none flagged it.
 The model is the easy part.
 The real risks in your AI stack live in the software and human supply chains beneath it.
-Runtime governance is the safety valve.
+Runtime call traceability is one layer of the answer, next to SBOMs, static analysis and developer training.
+Not a replacement for them.

 Three AI coding assistants, same task: build a logging function.
 All three imported deprecated libraries.
 One pulled in a dependency with a known RCE flaw.
 None flagged it.